danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 }
 ```

-2. Discuss the following rules of *10 PRINT* and map them to the related lines of code:
+2. **Discuss** the following rules of *10 PRINT* and map them to the related lines/blocks of code:
     - Throw a dice randomly and half of the time print a backward slash
     - The other half of the time will print a forward slash

+3. Drawing upon the text *Randomness*:
+    - **How** is the flow of control being implemented in *10 PRINT*?
+    - **What** might be the (un)predictability of regularity?
+    - **What** is randomness to a computer?[^Haahr]
-3. Discuss the use and the role of randomness in *10 PRINT* and in the arts, literature, and games?
-What is randomness to a computer?[^Haahr]
+    - **Discuss** the use and the role of randomness in *10 PRINT* and in the arts, literature, and games?

 4. Try to modify the existing rules, for example:
+    - Can we change the size, color and spacing of the slashes?
-    - Can we have other outputs than just the backward and forward slash?
+    - Can we have other outputs beyond just the backward and forward slash?
-    - Can we chnage the size and color of the slashes?

 5. *10 PRINT* has been appropriated by many artists, designers and students.
 Take a look at some of the different possibilities for [*10 PRINT*](https://twitter.com/search?q=%2310print&src=typd) that are documented on Twitter.
 Your in-class task is to create a sketch with a clear set of rules and that operates as a modified version of *10 PRINT*.

-## Randomness
-[w: add randomness here /w]

 ## Langton's Ant

-*Langton's Ant* is a classical mathematical game that simulates the molecular logic of a living ant.
+While 10 Print focuses both on instructions and randomness in terms of generative processes, we want to further look into the concept on *emergence* in the context of automated and generative program which is heavily based on simple rules that generate complex patterns/outcomes. *Langton's Ant* is a classical mathematical game that simulates the molecular logic of a living ant.
 The simulation of the cell's state is inspired by the classical Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.

-This section presents sample code to simulate the cell states, presenting in a two-dimensional grid system in either the color black or white.
+This section presents the sample code to simulate the cell states, presenting in a two-dimensional grid system in either the color black or white.
 Based on simple rules, an ant is considered to be the sensor that processes the cell's data as input, then the cell will change it's color by having the ant moving in four possible directions.
 Gradually, the ant will turn the grid into a more complex system that exhibits emergent behavior over time.

 ![drawing5](ch5_5.gif)